Emerging Market Bottlers

 *Denotes a current Fund holding; Coca-Cola FEMSA is owned indirectly through the Fund’s FEMSA investment.

 Our group of bottlers remains cheap on an absolute and relative basis.
-The best emerging market bottlers deserve valuation parity, if not premiums, to developed market bottlers because of superior growth opportunities and better profitability that reflects superior competitive advantages.
+The best emerging market bottlers deserve valuation parity, if not premiums, to developed market bottlers because of superior growth opportunities and better profitability.

 The implied valuation of Coca-Cola European Partners’ announced acquisition of Coca-Cola Amatil, which operates in both developed (Australia and New Zealand) and developing markets (Indonesia and Papua New Guinea), also indicates that our bottlers are deeply undervalued.
 The Amatil deal is valued at 11.6x enterprise value-to-EBITDA, which is above the 11x average enterprise value-to-EBITDA multiple paid in acquisitions within the Coca-Cola system over the past decade.
 These multiples much more closely reflect intrinsic value for a large bottler and are a huge premium to where our bottlers trade currently.